 Two recent decisions have made it an eventful few weeks for English court rulings on privacy and breach of confidence cases against the media.
-In this article, Head of the Media Disputes Ryan Dunleavy examines the Court of Appeal decision in ZXC v Bloomberg and the High Court decision in FMG and anor v (1) Argus Media Ltd (2) S&P Global Inc.
+In this article, we examine the Court of Appeal decision in ZXC v Bloomberg and the High Court decision in FMG and anor v (1) Argus Media Ltd (2) S&P Global Inc.

 A week after the Court of Appeal handed down its decision in ZXC v Bloomberg, which was the most groundbreaking case relating to privacy expectations about criminal investigations since Cliff Richard v BBC (2018), the High Court released a judgment regarding the use of confidential information by the media in (1) Fortescue Metals Group Ltd (2) Chichester Metals Pty Ltd v (1) Argus Media Ltd (2) S&P Global Inc.